golemfactory/golem-docs/src/pages/docs/creators/ray/quickstart.md

 ---
-description: quick and easy, copy and run instructions on launching and decommissioning the Ray on Golem cluster
+description: quick and easy, copy and run instructions on launching and decommissioning the Ray on the Golem cluster
 title: Ray on Golem QuickStart
 type: quickstart
 ---